lifning/bZSNES/README.md

+# Building
+In the `bsnes` subdirectory, run:
+- `make library` to build the combination libsnes+libretro (yes, it still works in old SSNES builds and other libsnes frontends if you have some reason to want that).
+- `make ui=ui-phoenix` to build the Phoenix/GTK+2 frontend.
+- `make` to build the Qt5 frontend.

-Posted by Near on April 1st, 2011:
+##### Posted by Near on April 1st, 2011:
 > # About
 > bZSNES is a portable ZSNES emulator for Windows, OS X and Linux; written in C++.
 It is licensed under the GNU GPLv2.
 >
 > # Features
-> - bZSNES emulates almost all of the major features of ZSNES:
+> bZSNES emulates almost all of the major features of ZSNES:
 > - VRAM can be written at any time, even while screen is rendering
 > - OAM and CGRAM can also be written at any time
 > - DSP echo buffer writes do not interfere with APURAM